yoleg/proxytest/README.md

 Simple command-line script to check if multiple proxies are up by fetching a webpage through each (in parallel).

-The only advantage of this tool over an HTTP client with proxy support (such as httpie) is that it provides an **easy way to check multiple proxies at once**.
+But the *main* purpose of proxytest is to be a Python **coding sample**, so it has way more features than it needs. :)

-But the *main* purpose of proxytest is to be a **Python coding sample**, so it has way more features than it really needs. :)
+It's also an excuse for me to play with Travis, pypi, and namespace packages.

 ## Installation: